 Learn Something New

 Doing and learning new things will stimulate the brain and improve cognition.
 Doing the same thing day after day, even if it is mentally challenging, has little effect on improving memory and cognitive skills.
 Instead of just working the crossword puzzle yet again, suggest a sudoku puzzle, learning a new language, or taking a class on art history.

 Surf the Net

 Spending an hour a day researching new topics on the internet has been shown to improve short-term memory.
 Active research on the internet requires extensive use of decision making skills, visual-spatial, and verbal skills.
 However, mindless surfing and social media don’t do anything much for the brain.
 It has to be a focused effort to find new information on a particular topic.
 If your loved one doesn’t use the internet, ask his or her in-home caregiver to spend a few hours on a tutorial.

 Daily meditation has been shown to improve the density of neurons in the brain, and it also sharpens attention, memory, and cognitive skills.
 Spending just 15 minutes a day practicing meditation can have a dramatic effect on brain health.

-Learn more about senior health and wellness by reaching out to Home Care Assistance of Denver.
+Learn more about senior health and wellness by reaching out to Home Care Assistance.
+We are the leading provider of reliable live-in and respite caregiver in Denver.
 Our proprietary Cognitive Therapeutics Method helps promote cognitive vitality through mentally stimulating exercises and is included in all of our care plans at no additional cost.
-Call 720-263-0763 to speak with a friendly Care Manager who can answer questions and further discuss our care services.
+Call (720) 443-3371 to speak with a friendly Care Manager who can answer questions and further discuss our care services.